 Conflict ensues when Lolo Benjamin which was played by Eddie Garcia finds out that his grandson (Vice) cannot continue the tradition because he is gay.
 But when Lolo Benjamin is captured by terrorists, the grandson enters the military and musters all his masculine strength to save his dear grandfather, and the rest of the war-torn country as well.

-At first I have a high expectation.
-Because I know too much comic or too short second act for Vice Ganda will make it or break the film.
-But I was wrong.
 The film was narrated in a gag way that I had to let go of the crazy kid in me in an outburst.
 The first 30 minutes of the movie, I already knew that the film will drive me crazy.
 The story as summarized above is interesting but not deep.
 It is perfect for those who miss laughing so hard.
 And I mean it!

 Supporting to the role of Benjamin Santos are DJ Durano, Vandolph Quizon, Carlos Agassi, Tutti Caringal, Kean Cipriano and Nikki Valdez.
 They are perfectly not overshadowing the underdog.
 Nikki’s role is very important as (trying not to spoil) she is one of Benjamin’s friend that helped the group.
 I cannot recall how many times these group made me laugh especially when they are already on the training camp and, the humor behind where they came from.
 They have very unique characters, minimalist but enough to make us laugh.